asm-products/firesize/addon-doc.md

 https://j29fjskei39d.firesize.com
 ```

-After installing FireSize you can go ahead and start using the just by altering
+After installing Firesize you can go ahead and start using the just by altering
 your image urls.

 ## Getting Started